rjohnsen/threathunting-book/content/part-2/ingesting-logs.md

 ## Introduction

 In this section, we will import logs into OpenSearch, a process known as log ingestion.
-There are various methods to ingest logs into OpenSearch, but we will focus on using the API through a Python script.
-The script will read a Ndjson log file of your choice and ingest the data into OpenSearch.
-In this procedure we will work inside the Alma Linux instance, executing the Python script directly.
+There are various methods to ingest logs into OpenSearch, but we will focus on using the API with a Python script.
+The script will read an ndjson log file of your choice and ingest the data into OpenSearch.
+In this procedure, we will work within the Alma Linux instance, executing the Python script locally.
+Alternatively, this procedure can be executed from another machine as well by changing endpoint address in the Python script.

-## Setting up Virtualenv
+## Setting up a virtual environment

-In Alma, create a work folder in your home directoy and change into it.
-Then create a virtual environment named "env":
+The first step is to create a sandboxed environment for Python.
+This is done to avoid polluting the native Python environment in our Alma installation.
+In Alma, start by creating a working folder in your home directory and navigate into it.
+Then, create a virtual environment named "env":

 ```bash
 python3 -m venv env
 ```

-We create a virtual environment in order to not pollute the Python system installed directly on the host.
-Then, load the virtual environment:
+When working on a Python project, it’s good practice to create a virtual environment for each project.
+This will save you a lot of trouble in the long run by preventing conflicts between packages and other issues.
+Once created, you can activate the environment as follows:

 ```bash
 source env/bin/activate